 Last week, the BLA claimed responsibility for an attack on a military camp in Kalat, where it reported killing 29 soldiers and seizing weapons.
 Pakistan’s military, however, confirmed eight fatalities and 17 injuries.

-BRAS, a coalition of Baloch separatist groups, has also intensified its activities.
+BRAS, a coalition of Baloch armed groups, has also intensified its activities.
 Over the past two weeks, it claimed responsibility for 45 coordinated attacks across Balochistan, including strikes on military camps, highways, and infrastructure, causing significant casualties.

 Pakistani Prime Minister Sharif voiced concern over the escalation of violence.
 “Terrorism was largely brought under control a few years ago, but recent attacks have drawn international criticism toward Pakistan,” he said.